iamshubhamjangle/leetcode/README.md

 1. Base cases
 2. Look at the changing parameters & write nested loop

+   - if base condition is `ind == n` its loop will start from n-1 to 0
+   - if base condition is `cap == 0` its loop will start from n-1 to 1

 3. copy the recursion

 ### Space Optimization Steps: